 If done wrong, dealing with a lemon vehicle can be a hassle – no matter where you are.

-Fortunately, the state of California is considered to be one that offers some of the strongest lemon laws for consumers.
+Fortunately, lemon law California is considered to have some of the strongest protections for consumers.
 Lemon laws can vary widely across the country.
 While some states – like Illinois and Colorado – offer little protection for buyers, California does a lot to hold manufacturers accountable.

 However, there are still many legal loops that you will need to jump through in order to be successful with a lemon law case in the state of California.
 Manufacturers are not always willing to refund the purchase price of a defective vehicle, sometimes thousands of dollars.
-Unless you have a good California lemon law attorney on your side, you could lose out on some (if not all) of the money that you are rightfully owed.
+Unless you have a good lemon lawyer in California on your side, you could lose out on some (if not all) of the money that you are rightfully owed.

 So, if you think that you have a lemon on your hands and you are interested in filing a claim, there are a few basic things you should know to be prepared for the lemon law process.